alelievr/Modern-Rendering-Introduction/MatricesAndTransformations.md

 $$[a_0, a_1, a_2, a_3, a_4, a_5, a_6, a_7, a_8]$$

-To construct a matrix with the column major, we take every number in the array from left to right and start putting them in the matrix from the top left corner, filling each column of the matrix from top to bottom and then switching to the folloing column.
+To construct a matrix with the column major, we take every number in the array from left to right and start putting them in the matrix from the top left corner, filling each column of the matrix from top to bottom and then switching to the following column.

 $$\begin{bmatrix}
 a_0 & a_3 & a_6\\